BattletechModders/SkillBasedInit/README.md

 TODO:
 * Melee attacks reduce your initiative by the difference in tonnage; a 100t vs. 100t has limited impact, a 100t vs. 20t a bigger impact.
 Piloting skill mitigates this.
 * Test interactions with init modifying abilities; Juggernaught, Offensive Push, etc
+* On knockdown, apply guts range as penalty instead of just -1